qforestlab/segmentation_correction/03_segmentation.md

 ## 5. Repeat for Each Tree

 Repeat steps 2–4 for every tree in the plot until all individual clouds are corrected.
+To make sure no work is lost if you work locally, save the individual point clouds along the way by moving on to step 6.2 and 6.3.

 ## 6. Export All Point Clouds